phoe/articles/2022-xx-xx-static-let/static-let.md

 * We rebind `*ACTIVE-GROUPS*`,
 * We execute the provided body.

-(While we're at it, we use the fact that the value of `*ACTIVE-GROUPS*` never leaks outside, and we declaim it to be `DYNAMIC-EXTENT` to slightly reduce pressure on the garbage collector.)
+(While we're at it, we use the fact that the value of `*ACTIVE-GROUPS*` never leaks outside, and we declare it to be `DYNAMIC-EXTENT` to slightly reduce pressure on the garbage collector.
+It ain't much, but it's honest work.)

 Well, that kinda makes sense.
 Let's try implementing `STATIC-LET*`, then.